deweb-io/premium/README.md

 ## Running Locally

-Except for the service itself, running on Node 18, you will need to run a PostgreSQL RDBMS, which we will use for storing BI data, and an online WooCommerce site, as described above, at https://subbscribe.com (sorry, this is currently hard-coded).
+Except for the service itself, running on Node 18, you will need to run a PostgreSQL RDBMS, which we will use for storing BI data, access to a GCS bucket on which the digital goods are stored, and an online WooCommerce site as described above.

 Create an `.env` file with some basic params:

 * `FASTIFY_ADDRESS`                 - Host to serve from (defaults to 127.0.0.1)
 * `FASTIFY_PORT`                    - Port to serve from (defaults to 8000)
 * `FASTIFY_SWAGGER`                 - Serve swagger-UI from `/doc` (defaults to false)
+* `STORE_BASE_URL`                  - Base URL of the Digital Store
+* `GCP_PROJECT_ID`                  - The ID of the GCP project which owns the GCS bucket storing the digital goods
+* `GCP_BUCKET_NAME`                 - The name of the GCS bucket storing the digital goods
+* `GOOGLE_APPLICATION_CREDENTIALS`  - Credential JSON for accessing the bucket
 * `PGHOST`                          - Postgres host (defaults to localhost)
 * `PGPORT`                          - Postgres port (defualts to 5432)
 * `PGDATABASE`                      - Postgres database (schema) name (defaults to postgres)
 * `PGUSERNAME`                      - Postgres user name (defaults to user running the process)
 * `PGPASSWORD`                      - Postgres user password (defaults to no-password)
-* `GCP_PROJECT_ID`                  - The ID of the GCP project which owns the GCS bucket storing the digital goods
-* `GCP_BUCKET_NAME`                 - The name of the GCS bucket storing the digital goods
-* `GOOGLE_APPLICATION_CREDENTIALS`  - Credential JSON for accessing the bucket

 ```sh
 npm install         # Install dependencies